adjust/ios_sdk/README.md

     NSDictionary *parameters = @{ @"key": @"value", @"foo": @"bar" };

 In any case you need to import AdjustIo in any source file that makes use of the SDK.
+Please note that we don't store your custom parameters.
+If you haven't registered a callback URL for an event, there is no point in sendung us parameters.

 ### Add tracking of revenue